Updated December 30, 2020

 - International destinations - We are no longer shipping to the middle east.
 Shipments to Europe may have restriction, see below. ⇊

-- Please use email or use chat support to avoid long phone wait times if you need to contact us.
+- Please use this Contact Us link for support to avoid long phone wait times if you need to contact us.

 - USPS for 1st Class Parcel & Priority Mail and FedEx have increased shipping times. * Please see below. ⇊